 “You can train your bots to provide better answers”

-Additionally, if a customer rates a response given by a chatbot as unhelpful, it’s less likely to use that answer again in a different conversation.
+Additionally, if a customer rates an instant response given by a chatbot as unhelpful, it’s less likely to use that answer again in a different conversation.
 If your chatbot tells someone where to add users when what they’re really asking about is user images, a simple rating can help it learn that these two aren’t the same thing.

 Of course, not all the learning has to be done via AI.
 You can also train your bots to provide better answers.
 You can use questions your customers have actually asked (or ones you think they will ask) to improve how your bot responds.